Chapter 7: The Importance of Being Alone

 A great thinker and mystic once put it in a beautiful style: The path spiritual is the flight of the alone to the Alone.
 It is not a multitude going to God.
 Such a thing is unthinkable.
 Very important it is to remember that we are alone in this world even now.
 Even today, even at this very moment, we are alone.

 The truth as it is must come out.
 The disease has to be dug out from its roots, and there is no use saying, “Everything is okay, everything is all right.
 The patient is improving.”
 He is not improving.
 We are making a false statement.
 He is preparing for his departure, though we say he is improving.
 This is what we are speaking about in regard to everything in this world, including our own selves.
 We are bred and brought up under false conditions, and falsity has become a part of our nature.
 We do not know what truth is, and we do not want truth, because truth is the most bitter thing in the world.
-And yoga looks a very bitter, most unwanted, terrifying something when we actually try to understand what it is, because our sweet honey-and-milk relationships seem to vanish into the winds the moment we step into this so-called bitter atmosphere of yoga.
-But this bitterness is the bitterness of medicine that is going to cure our illness, our disease.
-This bitterness is necessary.
+Yoga looks like a very bitter, most unwanted, terrifying something when we actually try to understand what it is, because our sweet milk-and-honey relationships seem to vanish into the winds the moment we step into this so-called bitter atmosphere of yoga.
+But this bitterness is necessary because it is the bitterness of medicine that is going to cure our illness, our disease.

 Why does it look bitter, while it is going to do good later on?
-It is because it is apparently the opposite of the false notions of satisfaction implanted in the ego in our so-called bodily individuality.
-I will ask you a simple question: Can you sit absolutely alone in your own room for one single day without speaking to anybody, without seeing anyone’s face?
+This is because it is apparently the opposite of the false notions of satisfaction implanted in the ego in our so-called bodily individuality.
+Here is a simple question: Can you sit absolutely alone in your own room for one single day without speaking to anybody, without seeing anyone’s face?
 For only one day, do not see anybody’s face, and do not speak to any person.
 Just see your condition.
 You will be like a fish out of water.
 It is a horror to be like that.
-The next day you will look half crazy because the whole day you have not seen anybody and you have not talked to any person.
+The next day you will look half-crazy because the whole day you have not seen anybody or talked to any person.
 This shows what we are made of, what our substance really is.
-Our substance is hollow, and we have no real substance of our own.
+We are hollow, with no real substance of our own.
 If we have a substance of our own, we will be happier the more alone we are.
-This is the test of progress in spirituality: Do we feel happy when we are alone, or do we feel miserable when we are alone?
+This is the test of progress in spirituality: Do we feel happy when we are alone, or do we feel miserable?

 Our real nature is Aloneness in a very, very special sense.
 It is not a physical aloneness that we are speaking of, though that too has some meaning, after all, at a particular stage.
 It is a kind of aloneness which increases in intensity and expansiveness as we go on proceeding further and further in the practice of yoga.
-In the beginning, it is a small aloneness, almost identifiable with our physical bodily aloneness to which I made reference when I said, "Try to be alone in your room"; but that is not the real meaning of Aloneness.
+In the beginning, it is a small aloneness, almost identifiable with our physical bodily aloneness to which I made reference when I said that you should try to be alone in your room; but that is not the real meaning of Aloneness.
 It has a deeper psychological connotation, and finally a very profound spiritual meaning.

-God is the Supreme Aloneness, to speak properly.
+God is the Supreme Aloneness, properly speaking.
 He has no friends.
 God has no assistants, no secretaries, no army, no police; He has nothing to call His own.
 The Supreme Aloneness is God Himself, but His Aloneness is different from the aloneness we can think of in our minds.
-Because God is everything, we can call that Everythingness as a kind of Aloneness in a very, very specialised sense, which is not easy for us to understand.
-But that Universal Supremacy of Aloneness is reflected in our daily lives and calls for recognition every day, every moment of our time.
+Because God is everything, we can call that everythingness a kind of Aloneness in a very specialised sense, which is not easy for us to understand.
+But that universal supremacy of Aloneness is ref lected in our daily lives and calls for recognition every day, every moment of our time.

-When we are disgusted with things, we like to be alone sometimes.
+When we are disgusted with things, sometimes we like to be alone.
 Oftentimes it looks that we are fed up with things, for various reasons.
 Then we do not want to speak to people.
 Our real nature comes out at that time.
 If we have lost everything, we do not want to speak to people at that time.
-Our real nature is manifest then.
-If we hear that all our property has gone; something catastrophic has happened – our relatives have died in an accident, and whatever we regard as ours has been taken away by powers which are beyond our control.
+Our real nature becomes manifest if we hear that something catastrophic has happened and our relatives have died in an accident, all our property has gone, and whatever we regard as ours has been taken away by powers which are beyond our control.
 Then we do not want to speak to people.
 We would like to shut ourselves in a room and cry.
 That shutting ourselves up in a room and crying is our essential nature, ultimately.
-That is what is going to happen to us one day: we have to cry.
+That is what is going to happen to us one day.
 When we were born, we cried; and when we go, we will also cry.
 In the middle, we smile as if everything is beautiful.

-Many a time when you do a mala, you go on seeing how much is completed, because you are fed up with it.
+Many a time when you do japa, you go on seeing how much of the mala is completed, because you are fed up with it.
 You are tired.
 For one hour in a day, do not open the door; be alone, read the Gita, read the Sermon on the Mount, read the Dhammapada, read the Bhagavata, read the Ramayana, or do whatever you like.
-You may even sing and dance if you like, but don't open the door.
+You may even sing and dance if you like, but do not open the door.
 Gradually, you will be accustomed to this kind of living alone for one hour.
-Then, later on, you can do something positive and substantial during that one hour instead of merely waiting for that one hour to pass.
+Then, later on, you can do something positive and substantial during that one hour instead of merely waiting for the one hour to pass.
 You can chant a mantra or a divine name—loudly, not mentally.
-Sing loudly the divine name for one hour, or loudly recite the verses of the Bhagavadgita.
+Sing the divine name for one hour, or loudly recite the verses of the Bhagavadgita.
 Something noble can be put into practice during this time.
 Gradually, the time should be increased.
 Usually, it is accepted that when you can be alone for three hours continuously, you can be said to have mastered this technique of aloneness to an appreciable extent; and when you can sit in one posture for three hours continuously, you are said to have attained what is called asana jaya—that is, perfection in asana.

 If you can sit in one posture for three hours continuously, that is perfection.
 If you can be alone for three hours continuously, it is a great achievement.
 All this is nothing but physical isolation.
-There is very little of the spiritual element in it, because even if you are alone for an hour or two hours or three hours, your mind may be wandering in the shops and thinking of all sorts of things.
-It does not matter.
-Even if that is the case, be physically alone for one hour, two hours, three hours – more than that is impossible, of course.
+There is very little of the spiritual element in it, because even if you are alone for an hour or two hours or three hours, your mind may be wandering to the shops and thinking of all sorts of things.
+Even if that is the case, be physically alone for one hour, two hours, three hours.